-Continuum Recovery Center of Colorado offers highly individualized treatment for the following types of substance abuse disorders.
+Continuum Recovery of Colorado offers highly individualized treatment for the following types of substance abuse disorders.

 - Alcohol use disorder.
 We have the facilities to treat individuals with moderate to severe drinking problems.
 The sooner you get help for an alcohol problem, the higher the chances for succeeding.
 There is no reason to wait for rock bottom.